 - Admission Requirements: Applicants must have previous year degree from any recognized institution/university.

 - Language Requirement: You should check all the English language requirements when you come to study at Melbourne Universit

-The sponsorship will provide the following expenses:
+The scholarship will provide the following expenses:

 - The award will have a monetary value of US$ 5,000 for the winner and US$ 2,500 for two runners-up.
 Winners will use the prize money to conduct evidence-to-policy activities with policymakers and researchers, for participation in relevant conferences, or to attend relevant professional development courses or programmes.

 - The top winner will have an opportunity to speak at the evidence uptake conference that will be hosted in July 2020 in Nairobi for AAS scholars, researchers and policymakers.
 Expenses to the conference will be fully covered including conference registration, return economy flights, accommodation, and a modest stipend.